UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 #### Closed indefinitely or until…
 _This collection contains materials which are closed._ The Library closed all materials in boxes 1 through 5 and audio tapes (T-4556/1-61) because these records contain personally identifying information about minor students who participated in the Stouffer Foundation's program.
 These materials are closed and are not accessible for research or duplication of any type until 1 January 2049.

+_This collection contains materials which are closed._ The Library closed materials in [this container] until [75 years from the date of their creation] for reasons related to the confidentiality of personnel, student, medical, or other legally protected records.

 _This collection contains materials which are closed._ In accordance with the donor agreement, Volume S-297a is closed and is not accessible for research or duplication of any type until 1 January 2045.

+_This collection contains materials which are closed._ Media removed from [this container] in [month year] is closed pending curatorial review.
+For further information about access to these materials, contact Research and Instructional Services staff at Wilsonlibrary@unc.edu.

 #### Duplication and digitization
 _This collection has restrictions on duplication and digitization._ In accordance with the donor agreement, materials in this collection will not be duplicated or digitized without permission of the donor.
 Requests for copies of materials in this collection are evaluated after the requestor receives the express written permission of Kenny Dalsheimer of Durham, N.C., to obtain copies.